 1. You experience recurring issues

-Recurring issues can mean that your MSP doesn’t have the proper staff to correct an issue the first time it comes up, or doesn’t have the documentation to support their engineering team so that they know the correct steps to take.
+Recurring issues can mean that your MSP doesn’t have the proper staff to correct an issue the first time it comes up, or doesn’t have the documentation to support their engineering team to know the correct steps to take.
 It can also mean that the proper time isn’t being spent to diagnose and correctly resolve things that can impact your business, and band-aids are being put in places where permanent solutions and best practices should be.

 2. You lost data through a security breach or after an incident